 8. How is the plan rated for customer satisfaction?

 As with any product or service, opinions will vary.
-You can research online and read customer reviews from sites like Pet Insurance Review, but it’s also important to ask family, friends and neighbors about their experiences and opinions.
+You can research online and read customer reviews, but it’s also important to ask family, friends and neighbors about their experiences and opinions.
 You might want to drop by or call the vet’s office and ask the office staff what they think.
 They usually know about which insurance companies are easy to deal with and which ones the pet parents complain about.
 Some may even offer you their own plan, but keep in mind that those are NOT usually transferable to other doctors or practices and may not cover specialists.

-If you are considering pet insurance, be sure to check out PetPlan and save 5% since we’ve referred you!
-It’s what we’ve had for Daisy since we adopted her almost 3 years ago and we’re really happy with it.
+If you are considering pet insurance, be sure to check out PetPlan Pet Insurance and save 5% since we’ve referred you!
+It’s what we’ve had for Daisy since we adopted her over 4 years ago and we’re really happy with it.
 Regardless of which insurance plan you choose, be sure to do your homework ahead of time and understand what’s covered and how it works.
 Being informed about what you are buying can help prevent problems and surprises later!